Euro up for 4th day on hopes of official action

 A coordinated action is likely to support risk appetite and provide relief to the euro, although any bounce could prove temporary given Spain's elevated borrowing costs and the risk of the debt crisis spreading to Italy, the euro zone's third-largest economy.

-In late afternoon trading, the euro last traded at $1.2655 (0.805 pence), up 0.2 percent on the day but below a three-week high of $1.2672 hit on Monday, struck after a 100-billion-euro aid package was agreed to for Spanish banks.
+In late afternoon trading, the euro last traded at$1.2655, up 0.2 percent on the day but below a three-week high of $1.2672 hit on Monday, struck after a 100-billion-euro aid package was agreed to for Spanish banks.

 The trend momentum on the euro has turned bullish the last few days, TD Securities said in a note, so further gains cannot be ruled out.
 The bank, however, viewed the euro's bounce in June as corrective and if the $1.2650-$1.2670 resistance holds, it expects a re-test of $1.25 early next week.